You are here

-What should I do if my landlord tries to force me out or turns off my heat or utilities?
+What can I do if my landlord tries to lock me out or turns off my heat or utilities?

-What should I do if my landlord tries to force me out or turns off my heat?
+Can my landlord lock me out or turn off my heat?

 Your landlord must get a court’s permission before they evict you and make you move out.
 If your landlord does not have permission from a court, it is illegal for your landlord to: